 By studying circuits and the molecular mechanisms underlying this adaptive response, we show that cholinergic neurons of the medial habenula reduce fear memory expression through GABAB presynaptic excitation.

-This part of the brain may be key to fear extinction (basis for exposure therapy) and avoidance.
+This part of the brain may be key to fear extinction (the basis for exposure therapy) and avoidance.

-Let's look at another phobia which acts as unique bridge between state anxiety, panic attacks, and fear of flying.
+Let's look at another phobia that acts as a unique bridge between state anxiety, panic attacks, and fear of flying.

 Social anxiety cues for fear of flying

 Above, we looked at a study of hippocampus volume and general social phobia.